ECB keeps rates, asset-buying plan unchanged as expected

 Repeating its standard forward guidance, the ECB said that it continues to expect its key interest rates to remain at present or lower levels for an extended period of time and well past the horizon of the net asset purchases.

-It also repeated that its asset buys, set to be cut by a quarter from April, could be increased or extended if the outlook becomes less favorable.
+It also repeated that its asset buys, set to be cut by a quarter from April, could be increased or extended if the outlook becomes less favourable.

 At Thursday's meeting, the ECB kept its rate on bank overnight deposits, which is currently its primary interest rate tool, at -0.40 percent.